Ruosu002/AutoShutdown/README.md

 A 1.12.2 Fork of "ForgeAutoShutdown" for 1.10.2 ([Repository](https://github.com/abused/ForgeAutoShutdown))

+This mod must be installed on both client and server sides.
+It doesn't add any commands to SP worlds, but is necessary for localized messages.

-ForgeAutoShutdown is a server-only mod that can:
+ForgeAutoShutdown is a mod that can:

 * Schedule the server to automatically shut down at a specific time of day, or after X hours and minutes of uptime.
 This allows the server to be automatically restarted by a